 R.V.
-Bennett Honors Program
+Bennett Program on the A.P.
+White Campus in Columbia

 Established in 2008 and named for Reginald V. Bennett, the first president of Lindsey Wilson College and a scholar in the areas of mathematics and Biblical Studies, the honors program is designed to enrich the education of participating students by providing challenging and engaging curricular and co-curricular experiences.
-It is a member of the National Collegiate Honors Council and the Southern Regional Honors Council.
-The program director is Dr. Elizabeth Tapscott.
+It is a member of the National Collegiate Honors Council and the Kentucky Honors Roundtable.

-Students who are invited to participate and who choose to do so are expected to participate in three aspects of the honors program, specifically by:
+Students who are invited to apply and who are accepted into the program are expected to participate in three aspects of the honors program, specifically by: